abbbi/getotrs/README.md

 getotrs
 =======

-Download otrs ticket attachments to local folder
+Download otrs ticket attachments.
+Based on the ticket-id syncs all attachments to a local folder and if desired decompresses possible archives.
+Also downloads the printable pdf version the ticket created by otrs.

 USAGE
 ------------